 Notice how those statements keep things optimistic?

-They’ll be more optimistic and they’ll start to see the value of what you’re offering.
+They’ll be more optimistic and start seeing the value of what you’re offering.

 So practice staying positive.